Russia takes aim at urban areas; Biden vows Putin will 'pay'

 The invading forces also pressed their assault on other towns and cities, including the strategic ports of Odesa and Mariupol in the south.

-As the fighting in Ukraine raged, the death toll remained unclear.
-One senior Western intelligence official estimated that more than 5,000 Russian soldiers had been captured or killed.
-Ukraine gave no overall estimate of troop losses.
+While the fighting raged, so did the humanitarian toll.
+Roughly 660,000 people have fled Ukraine, and countless others have taken shelter underground.

-The U.N. human rights office said it has recorded 136 civilian deaths.
-The real toll is believed to be far higher.
+The death toll was less clear, with neither Russia nor Ukraine releasing the number of troops lost.
+The U.N. human rights office said it has recorded 136 civilian deaths, though the actual toll is surely far higher.

+One senior Western intelligence official estimated that 5,000 Russian soldiers had been captured or killed in the biggest ground war in Europe since World War II.

 Britain’s Defense Ministry said it had seen an increase in Russian air and artillery strikes on populated urban areas over the past two days.
 It also said three cities — Kharkiv, Kherson and Mariupol — were encircled by Russian forces.

-Ukrainian authorities said five people were killed in the attack on the TV tower, which is near central Kyiv and a short walk from numerous apartment buildings.
+Ukrainian authorities said five people were killed in the attack on the TV tower, near central Kyiv.
 A TV control room and power substation were hit, and at least some Ukrainian channels briefly stopped broadcasting, officials said.

-The bombing came after Russia announced it would target transmission facilities used by Ukraine’s intelligence agency.
-It urged people living near such places to leave their homes.
+Russia previously told people living near transmission facilities used by Ukraine’s intelligence agency to leave their homes.

-The Slovenian Foreign Ministry said its consulate in Kharkiv, located in another large building on the square, was destroyed in the attack.

-The attack on Freedom Square — Ukraine’s largest plaza, and the nucleus of public life in the city — was seen by many Ukrainians as brazen evidence that the Russian invasion wasn’t just about hitting military targets but also about breaking their spirit.
+The attack on Freedom Square — the nucleus of public life in the city — was seen by many Ukrainians as brazen evidence that the Russian invasion wasn’t just about hitting military targets but also about breaking their spirit.

-The bombardment blew out windows and walls of buildings that ring the massive square, which was piled high with debris and dust.
-Inside one building, chunks of plaster were scattered, and doors, ripped from their hinges, lay across hallways.
+The bombardment blew out windows and walls of buildings that ring the square, which was piled high with debris and dust.
+Inside one building, chunks of plaster were scattered, and doors lay across hallways.

 “People are under the ruins.
 We have pulled out bodies,” said Yevhen Vasylenko, an emergency official.

-Zelenskyy pronounced the attack on the square “frank, undisguised terror” and a war crime.
-“This is state terrorism of the Russian Federation,” he said.

-In an emotional appeal to the European Parliament later, Zelenskyy said: “We are fighting also to be equal members of Europe.
-I believe that today we are showing everybody that is what we are."

-Another Russian airstrike hit a residential area in the city of Zhytomyr, the town's mayor said.
-Ukraine’s emergency services said Tuesday's strike killed at least two people, set three homes on fire and broke the windows in a nearby hospital.
+Another Russian airstrike hit a residential area in the city of Zhytomyr.
+Ukraine’s emergency services said Tuesday's strike killed at least two people, burned three homes and broke the windows in a nearby hospital.
 About 85 miles (140 kilometers) west of Kyiv, Zhytomyr is the home of the elite 95th Air Assault Brigade, which may have been the intended target.

-Zelenskyy said 16 children had been killed around Ukraine on Monday, and he mocked Russia's claim that it is going after only military targets.
+Zelenskyy has mocked Russia’s claim that it is going after only military targets, noting that 16 children were killed on Monday.

 “Where are the children?
 What kind of military factories do they work at?
 What tanks are they going at?"
 Zelenskyy said.